alloverse/docs/specifications/interactions.md

 [
   "spawn_entity",
   {
+    // list of initial values for components for new entity goes here

+    "children": [
+      // list of new child entities to create; same body as for "spawn_entity".
+      // These will automatically get a "relationships" component set up referencing
+      // the parent entity.
+      {
-    // list of initial values for components for avatar entity goes here }
+        // list of initial values for components for child of new entity goes here },
+      ...
+    ]
+  }
 ]
 ```